AyoubSanhaji/ObjectRecognition/README.md

 # ObjectRecognition
-We can find the type of the object just from its image.
+Finding the type of the object just from its image.